glycodynamics/Tutorial-PyMOL/README.md

 ![Alignment in PyMOL](https://github.com/glycodynamics/pymol/blob/main/images/Image_align.png)

 ## 2.5 Selection
-• Selectin can be made by changing "Selecting" option and then clicking on the particular unit.\
+• Selection can be made by changing the "Selecting" option and then clicking on the particular unit.\
-• You can display protein sequences and select particular residues from the chain\
+• You can display protein sequences and select particular residues or the chain\
 • PyMOL also has a selection language that can be used with ```sel``` to select atoms based on identifiers and properties.
 Many commands (like color, show, etc.) take an atom selection argument to only operate on a subset of all atoms in the scene.
 Example:
 ```
-show spheres, solvent, and chain A
+show spheres, solvent and chain A

 ```
 ### Selection Operator/Modifier Table